 Starve It: The tiny microbes that digested the sludge and waste turned it all into plant nutrients.
 Adding plant coverage will give those nutrients a place to go without feeding into the next generation of algae.

 Outside the Pond – Leaves and other plant debris left on the edge can make its way into the pond.
 Also be careful with toxic chemicals such as fertilizers, weed and feed, brush killers, etc. Your pond should have edges that slope away from the water.
-This will insure that a heavy rainfall will wash toxic chemicals away from the pond.
+This will ensure that a heavy rainfall will wash toxic chemicals away from the pond and not into it.

 Plants are nature’s filter.
 Learn about how plants help keep your pond clean.More about Plants